 Character development through the Hero's Journey.
 Learners practice self-governance, set goals, and hold each other accountable.

 Core skills mastery at each learner's own pace using adaptive learning tools.
-Reading, writing, and math foundations built through daily practice.
+Reading, writing, and math foundations built through purposeful daily practice.

 Earned when a learner demonstrates true mastery of a skill or concept.
 Badges represent deep understanding, not just completion.